-- 19. In 2008, Illinois enacted BIPA due to the "very serious need [for] protections for the citizens of Illinois when it [comes to their] biometric information."
-Illinois House Transcript, 2008 Reg.
+22. The use of a biometric scanning system in the workplace entails serious risks.
+Unlike key fobs or identification cards-which can be changed or replaced if stolen or compromised-facial geometry is a permanent, unique biometric identifier associated with the employee.
+This exposes employees to serious and irreversible privacy risks.
+For example, if a device or database containing employees' facial geometry data is hacked, breached, or otherwise exposed, employees have no means by which to prevent identity theft and unauthorized tracking.

+23. Recognizing the need to protect citizens from these risks, Illinois enacted the Biometric Information Privacy Act, 740 ILCS 14/1, et seq. ("BIPA") in 2008, to regulate companies that collect and store biometric information, such as facial geometry.
+See Illinois House Transcript, 2008 Reg.
 Sess.
 No. 276.

-BIPA makes it unlawful for a company to, inter alia, "collect, capture, purchase, receive through trade, or otherwise obtain a person's or a customer's biometric identifiers and/or biometric information, unless it first: - (1) informs the subject...in writing that a biometric identifier or biometric information is being collected or stored; - (2) informs the subject...in writing of the specific purpose and length of term for which a biometric identifier or biometric information is being collected, stored, and used; and - (3) receives a written release executed by the subject of the biometric identifier or biometric information or the subject's legally authorized representative."
+24. BIPA makes it unlawful for a company to, inter alia, "collect, capture, purchase, receive through trade, or otherwise obtain a person's or a customer's biometric identifiers and/or biometric information, unless it first:

+(1) informs the subject...in writing that a biometric identifier or biometric information is being collected or stored;

+(2) informs the subject...in writing of the specific purpose and length of term for which a biometric identifier or biometric information is being collected, stored, and used; and

+(3) receives a written release executed by the subject of the biometric identifier or biometric information or the subject's legally authorized representative."